National Football Museum: Manchester

 Despite critical acclaim and attracting 100,000 visitors per year, funding was repeatedly an issue.
 In 2007, it had an income of £791,256 against out-goings of £1,231,195.
 The trustees were concerned about the museum's long-term future.
 In 2009, they approached Manchester City Council about moving the museum.
 The city council offered a funding package worth £2m per year for the museum to move to Manchester.
 Despite an improved offer of £400,000 per year from Preston and Lancashire councils, the trustees voted to move the museum to the Urbis exhibition centre in Manchester.

 It was intended that subject to satisfactory funding, the Preston site would remain open as a secondary centre.
 However, the museum failed to agree a funding package with Lancashire County Council and the Preston site closed to the public at the end of April 2010.
-As of 2012, the Preston site is still used as a research and storage centre.
+In 2023, the Preston site opened as a fan zone called 'The Gentry Bar.

 Urbis closed in February 2010 in preparation for an intended opening of the new National Football Museum in summer 2011.

 The museum reopened in Manchester on 6 July 2012.
 The new museum aimed to attract 350,000 visitors per year.
 It was reported in August 2012 that the new National Football Museum attracted over 100,000 visitors in the first six weeks of opening.
 By the end of April 2013, the museum reached its 350,000 target, and was attracting 500,000 visitors by 2017.
 From January 2019, the museum adopted a charging model, while remaining free to city of Manchester residents.